-The buyer’s loan officer can help facilitate this process, which usually involves providing new comp sales that were not used by the appraiser but are believed to be superior to the comps the appraiser relied on.
-If the appraiser agrees that these comps should be included, he or she will revise the report and potentially revise the valuation.
+The buyer’s loan officer can help facilitate this process, which usually involves providing new comp sales that were not used by the appraiser but that are believed to be superior to the comps the appraiser relied on.
+If the appraiser agrees that these comps should be included, they will revise the report and potentially revise the valuation.

 But don’t expect a new appraisal if you can’t find these comparables.

 As a seller, you can reduce your asking price to the appraised value.
-You might have accepted an offer of $180,000 for your home.
-But if the appraisal says your home is worth $165,000, you can agree to accept that amount from your buyers instead.
-This will reduce your profit, maybe significantly, but it will keep your home sale on track.
+You might have accepted an offer of $200,000 for your home.
+But if the appraisal says your home is worth $180,000, you can agree to accept that amount from your buyers instead.
+This will reduce your profit, but it will keep your home sale on track.

-“If the seller reduces the price to the appraisal, we are golden and are moving forward,” Haynie said.
+“If the seller reduces the price to the appraisal, we are golden and are moving forward,” Haynie says.

 Sometimes you might be able to convince the buyers to bring some money to the table, saving your real estate deal.
-For instance, if the buyers’ lender will only loan them $180,000 but you and the buyer agreed on a sales price of $200,000, you might agree to lower the sales price to $190,000 while the buyer agrees to pay $10,000.
+For instance, if the buyer’s lender will only loan them $180,000, but you and the buyer agreed on a sales price of $200,000, you might try to lower the sales price to $190,000 while the buyer agrees to pay $10,000.
 This will cover the $20,000 shortfall.

 This type of compromise requires buyers who are willing and able to pay out of pocket.
 Finding such buyers is rare.

 “There are times, then, when a low appraisal really does doom a home sale,” Haynie says.
 “If the seller is not budging in price, the buyer can walk.
 If this happens, it is very, very unfortunate.”